mmleczek/mmNetworking/README.md

 # mmNetworking
 FiveM C# resource, created for easy to use spawning networked entities via server side.

+#The project has been abandoned, feel free to develop it further on your own

 # Download
 Click [here](https://github.com/mmleczek/mmNetworking/releases) to go to the releases page and download it.